Frameworks

 • organisational AI operating models

-Together they are intended to function as connected systems rather than isolated ideas.
+Together, they function as connected systems rather than isolated ideas.

 Why These Frameworks Exist